PaulZC/Iridium_9603_Beacon/RockBLOCK.md

 The _Send a Message_ function can also be used to control the beacon.
 The commands are:
 - RELAY: this controls the OMRON relay on the beacon.
 The relay can be switched ON or OFF, or pulsed on for 1-5 seconds
-- RADIO: this allows you to send a radio message from the beacon using the optinal [Iridium Beacon Radio Board](https://github.com/PaulZC/Iridium_Beacon_Radio_Board)
+- RADIO: this allows you to send a radio message from the beacon using the optional [Iridium Beacon Radio Board](https://github.com/PaulZC/Iridium_Beacon_Radio_Board)

 If you want to change the state of the OMRON relay during a flight, you can do this by including the text _[RELAY=ON]_ or _[RELAY=OFF]_ in the RockBLOCK message.
 The state of the relay will be updated after the next transmit cycle.
 If you want to pulse the relay on for 1-5 seconds, to trigger e.g. a cut-down device,